ewelot/airtools/doc/manual-en.md

 Moreover, you can now configure the virtual machine to use a shared clipboard between host and guest and use drag-and-drop between both systems.
-Those settings are activated from the “Devices” menu of the virtual machine menu bar on top of the running guest screen.
+Those settings are activated from the “Devices” menu of the VirtualBox guest menu bar on the top of the window.

 ## Installing the AIRTOOLS software